ilyesedina/Project-handbook/CodeReview.md

 # How to Author a Pull Request

-1. **Link the PR with the corresponding Jira ticket** by naming the branch after the DPQUAL-XXXX code of the story.
+1. **Link the PR with the corresponding Jira ticket** by naming the branch after the JiraKey-XXXX code of the story.
 The easiest way to do this is to click the “Create a branch“ button inside the story.
 2. **Create small PRs** - split the Jira story into subtasks if it makes sense.
 3. **Avoid empty PR messages**.
 Include:
    - **Why**: Explains the motivation and context behind the PR, providing the rationale for the changes.